-This list is not complete and many other drugs can cause serious or life-threatening medical problems if used together with ezetimibe and simvastatin.
+This list is not complete and many other drugs may affect ezetimibe and simvastatin.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

-More ezetimibe and simvastatin resources
+More about ezetimibe / simvastatin

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 7.04.
-Revision Date: 2013-05-30, 2:23:37 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 11.01.